cguttweb/nuxt-portfolio-blog/content/posts/css-custom-properties.md

 **It is important to note that these _are_ case sensitive** so `--bg-colour` and `--BG-colour` are seen as two separate properties.

+A good example of using these is the Bootstrap scss file which uses `:root` to set colours, breakpoints for responsiveness and base fonts.

 To see the current support see [caniuse.com](https://caniuse.com/?search=css%20variables) fairly good support in modern browsers although if you need to support IE they won't work.

 #### Inheritance